 Attika cherry trees are technically self-fertile, but they benefit from having another variety nearby for pollination.
 This will result in more fruit.

 Growing Attika Cherries

 Attika cherries can be grown in zones 5 through 7.
 They require full sun and soil that is fertile and well-drained.
 Amend your soil with compost if necessary before planting.

-Set dwarf trees about eight to 14 feet (2.5 to 4.2 meters) apart and larger trees up to 18 feet (5.5 meters) apart.
+Set dwarf trees about 8 to 14 feet (2-4 m.) apart and larger trees up to 18 feet (5.5 m.) apart.
 While your tree establishes roots, water it regularly during the growing season.
 After year one, it should be well established.

 Once your tree is established, Attika cherry care is pretty simple and mostly involves pruning and watering only as needed.
 If you don’t get one inch (2.5 cm.) of rainfall per week during the growing season, water your tree and give the roots a good soaking.